Skip to content

 • Sync-time execution and dry-run share the same rule model.

-1. Create a rule with mxr rules add.
+1. Create a rule with mxr rules add or n in the TUI.

 2. Validate it with mxr rules validate.